deco3500-2017/team-apollo/README.md

 1. The user test will begin with a consent form for both the user and the tester to sign.
 (0-5 mins)
 2. We will provide a pre-test interview for user to understand about what the purpose of our project and how long the test will take.
 (0-5mins)
 3. The test task form will be prepared before the test, and the form will be provided for user to have a clearly follow list and help them to complete all the task.
 (5-10mins)
-4. After the user test, user needs to complete a post-test questionnaire form to provide their suggestion about the improvement of initial prototype.
+4. After the user test, user needs to complete a post-test questionnaire form to provide their suggestion about the improvement of initial prototype.(0-5mins)
 5. In the end, it is crucial for us to have a debrief time to evaluate and analysis the task form and the questionnaire form to improve the user experience.

 #### Participants